• Skip to primary navigation

 How to serve lamb casserole?

-• And when it comes to vegetable side dishes, you have a lot of choices there.
-I absolutely love to serve this with Buttered Peas, French-Style Green Beans, Brussels sprouts, a fresh Cucumber Salad with Oil and Vinegar, or a simple green salad.
+As for veggies, there are plenty of great options.
+I especially love serving this with Buttered Peas, French-Style Green Beans, Brussels sprouts, a fresh Cucumber Salad with Oil and Vinegar, or a simple green salad.

 Do you like this recipe?